THTServe/testmephysics/lib/assets/privacy.md

 **Privacy Policy**

-Tally Ho Technology Services Ltd. has built the wormz app as a Free app.
+Tally Ho Technology Services Ltd. has built this app as a Free app.
 This is referred to in this document as the SERVICE.
 This service is provided by Tally Ho Technology Services Ltd. at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information for anyone who has decided to use our Service/s.

 If you choose to use our Service, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that we collect is used for providing and improving the Service.
 We will not use or share your information with anyone except as described in this Privacy Policy.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions statement, also accessible in the wormz app (unless otherwise defined in this Privacy Policy).
+The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions statement, also accessible in the app itself (unless otherwise defined in this Privacy Policy).

 **Information Collection and Use**

 For a better experience, while using our Service, we 'may' require you to provide us with certain personally identifiable information.
 The information that we request will be retained by us and used as described in this privacy policy.

-The app does use third party services that may collect information used to identify you.
+This app uses third party services that may collect information used to identify you.

-Link to privacy policy of third party service providers used by the app
+Links to privacy policy of any third party service providers used by the app are below:

 *   [Google Play Services](https://www.google.com/policies/privacy/)